CMTA/CMTAT/doc/modules/debt.md

 ##### Description:

-Set the optional businessDayConvention to the given `businessDayConvention_`.
+Set the optional attribute `businessDayConvention` to the given `businessDayConvention_`.
 Only authorized users are allowed to call this function.

 #### ` setPublicHolidaysCalendar(string memory publicHolidayCalendar_)`